haithembenkhalef/tripworldservices/README.md

 Reload maven project in case of any dependency issue and clean goal.

-Launch hotel-batch module for executing the batch program.
+Launch hotel-batch module for executing the batch program, it will start and shutdown right after, you will see a completed or failed message in the console.

 Launch hotel-resources module for the api.